Docker¶

 Daphne for http and websocket traffic

-The configured number of RQ workers
+The configured number of Dramatiq processes/threads

 The backend application container does not serve media and does not include any frontend.